 Do not apply within 30 days of harvest.
 Do not apply more than two sequential applications of Aframe, Azoxy 2SC, Quadris, Satori, or Tetraban without alternating with another fungicide chemistry.
-Do not apply more than 27 fl oz/A per season.
+Do not apply more than 24 fl oz/A/season for Aframe, Quadris, and Satori or 27 fl oz/A per season for Azoxy 2SC and Tetraban.
+A max of 4 applications/season for Aframe, Azoxy 2SC, and Quadris.